theBrianCui/CSC-143-Notes/10.16/src/README.md

 Linked Lists are provide several interesting algorithmic opportunities, which are implemented quite differently than with ArrayLists.

 These problems are also commonly found as technical interview questions!
+Let's write some of them together.

 See: LinkedList.java